 Watch the video below to hear the chair of the working group, Professor Gideon Henderson FRS, talk about the findings of our report.

-To find out more about the Royal Society's work on climate change, watch our 60 second introduction to climate change and read our answers to key questions or explore our interactive net-zero carbon infographic.
+To find out more about the Royal Society's work on climate change, watch our 60 second introduction to climate change, read our answers to key questions or explore our interactive net-zero carbon infographic.